 Overview

 Some amount of air pollution routinely moves across all state borders and across all regions of the country.
-This document addresses the effect of Oregon air emissions moving to neighboring states.
-Based on the information summarized in the sections that follow, Oregon DEQ concludes that air emissions (Pb, NO2, SO2 and PM 2.5) from Oregon sources do not significantly contribute to violations of national ambient air quality standards in other states, or interfere with other states’ efforts to meet air quality standards, prevent significant air quality degradation, or protect visibility.
-DEQ’s conclusions are based on its understanding of air pollution problems in adjacent states, and the emission sources, meteorology (weather patterns), and topographic features (mountain ranges, etc.) that influence air quality problems in these states.
+This document addresses the effect of Oregon air emissions transporting to neighboring states.
+Based on the information summarized in the sections that follow, the Oregon Department of Environmental Quality (DEQ) concludes that air emissions of lead (Pb), nitrogen dioxide (NO2), sulfur dioxide (SO2) and fine particulate matter (PM 2.5) from Oregon sources do not significantly contribute to violations of national ambient air quality standards (NAAQS) in other states, or interfere with other states’ efforts to meet air quality standards, prevent significant air quality degradation (PSD), or protect visibility.
+The DEQ conclusions are based on its understanding of air pollution problems in adjacent states, and the emission sources, meteorology (weather patterns), and topographic features (mountain ranges, etc.) that influence air quality problems in these states.

 DEQ will collaborate with air agencies in Washington, Idaho, Nevada, California and other states whenever necessary to evaluate case-specific air quality problems that may involve regional movement of air pollution.
-DEQ’s Section 110 infrastructure SIP provides the framework and legal mechanism for DEQ to act as needed to reduce any Oregon emissions found to significantly contribute to air quality problems in other states.
+DEQ’s Clean Air Act (CCA) section 110 infrastructure SIP provides the framework and legal mechanism for DEQ to act as needed to reduce any Oregon emissions found to significantly contribute to air quality problems in other states.

-The map below (Figure 1) illustrates the significant distances and mountain ranges that in many areas separate Oregon from communities in Washington, California, Idaho, and Nevada and that can help limit the long range transport of air pollution.
+The map below (Figure 1) illustrates the significant distances and mountain ranges that in many areas separate Oregon from communities in Washington, California, Idaho, and Nevada and can help limit the long range transport of air pollution.